"Commitment can be best illustrated by a breakfast of ham and eggs. The chicken was involved, the pig was committed."Anonymous

 By far the most popular hams in the US are wet-cured hams, hams that have been injected with a brine and then pre-cooked.
 The brine usually has salt, sugar, and spice and lots of stuff nice, and the cooking often includes smoking.
 This was a method developed for preserving large hunks of meat like hog rumps long before refrigeration was invented.

 Wet-cured hams are pinkish purple in color, often have a sweet glaze baked on, and are frequently put on a lathe where a blade can spiral cut them while they are turned.
-This makes carving them at your Easter table a snap.
+This makes carving them at the table a snap during Easter and other holidays.
 They usually come in a plastic shrinkwrap, and if it says "cooked" on the package, you can eat it cold right out of the bag.
 But cured hams are better served warm with a sweet glaze to counterbalance the saltiness from the brine that was injected into it.

 First of all, try to find one that has been trimmed properly.
 You don't want skin or a thick fat layer.
 Nobody will eat them, and they don't add moisture or any flavor to the meat, so it is waste.
 You want the smoke and the glaze on the meat, not on the skin or fat.

 The problem with most wet-cured hams is that they are dry when you cook them according to the instructions on the package, and the smoke flavor is barely noticeable.
 So we'll cook ours a lot lower and slower to keep the moisture in, add just a little fresh smoke, wrap it in foil to hold in moisture, sizzle on a glaze, and make a thin sauce that will penetrate the meat and add back moisture.